openforge/stencil-openforge.io-deprecated/README.md

 If a developer went through providing all the information during a `npm run cz` only to find that there were issues with their commit.
 They may fix them and instruct commitizen to try the commit again with `npm run cz -- --retry`

+## Blog Integration

+This project uses [ButterCMS](https://buttercms.com/) as a headless content management system.
+When a user accesses the deployed site, the blog data will be loaded from the ButterCMS API via AJAX.
+However, the blog data is also utilized in prerendering the site, to improve SEO.
+Before any build (dev, prod, prerender), the get-butter.js script is run to retrieve the blog data and stored in pages/blog-post/prerender-blog-data.ts.
+This file is git-ignored so that the repo is not cluttered with blog content.

+The project also utilizes webhooks from [ButterCMS](https://buttercms.com/docs/api/?javascript#webhooks) and [Travis](https://docs.travis-ci.com/user/triggering-builds) to keep the prerendered blog content up to date.
+Whenever a new blog post is published, Butter's webook invokes the cloud function rebuildMaster, which relays the information to the Travis API, which in turn will trigger a rebuild and redeploy of the master branch.

 ## Deployment
 ```
 npm run prepublish
 ```
+Note that this will synchronously retrieve the blog post data from Butter CMS before building, so that it can be included in the prerender.

 _Note:  You may have to install firebase-tools via ```npm install -g firebase-tools``` and then authenticate via command line on your local machine to firebase_